-Today marks the 92nd birthday of Dr. Martin Luther King, Jr.
+Today we celebrate the legacy of Dr. Martin Luther King, Jr.

 King is well-known for his leadership in the American Civil Rights Movement.
 But not many people are familiar with the deeply personal role classical music played in his life.
 His mother, Alberta, was a classical pianist, and King studied classical piano as a child.
 He was also an avid chorister, and his church choir performed at the Atlanta premiere of Gone With the Wind.